renerocksai/slides/README.md

 This project is both a case study and also marks my first steps in the programming language [Zig](https://ziglang.org), towards creating a simple but powerful [imgui](https://github.com/ocornut/imgui/wiki#about-the-imgui-paradigm) based, OpenGL-rendered slideshow app in Zig.

 **Danger - this is alpha stuff**.
-I have used it to give a few presentations in online meetings though and nobody seemed to have noticed that I hadn't used Powerpoint.
+I have used it to give quite a few presentations in online meetings though and nobody seemed to have noticed that I hadn't used Powerpoint.
+It is my zig programming toy - please don't be disappointed if it doesn't do everything you expect.

 This app is supposed to be much simpler and quicker to use (for people like me) than my more powerful take on the whole slideshow matter, [Bûllets](https://github.com/renerocksai/bullets), while still being totally functional.
 The reason for increased ease of use and speed is that, with slides, entire slideshows can be expressed in an easy text format, and it can also be used in tandem with an external text editor such as [neovim](https://neovim.io/).